appcelerator-forks/euforic.ateam/README.md

 ### tcase

-Creates a new TI project for to execute test case.
+Creates a new TI project to execute a test case.

 ```
 $ ateam tcase <ticket> <platform>